 To be seen.

-Of the ancient medieval castle of Incisa, probably built in the eleventh century, today only a tower remains; part of the material obtained from the destruction of the fortress was reused for the construction of civil houses and for the parish church of Saints Vittore e Corona, erected in the eighteenth century.
+Of the ancient medieval castle of Incisa, today only a tower remains; part of the material obtained from the destruction of the fortress was reused for the construction of civil houses and for the parish church of Saints Vittore e Corona.

-In Piazza San Giovanni we find instead the New Castle (Castello Nuovo), a twentieth century palace, in neo-Gothic style, with a portal and double row of windows of particular interest.
+In Piazza San Giovanni we find instead the New Castle (Castello Nuovo), a twentieth-century palace in neo-Gothic style.

 The Church of Saint Giovanni Battista is the first sanctuary in Italy dedicated to Virgo Fidelis, patron saint of the Carabinieri.